petter-holmberg/cpp-ref/classes.md

     The first part applies if the using class has to inherit from one of the same virtual bases as the used class.
 If it does not, the second part may still apply: The most-derived class is responsible for initializing all virtual base classes, and so if you need to use a different constructor or different constructor parameters for a virtual base, then you must inherit.
 -   You benefit from the Empty Base Optimization and it matters to the program (non-public inheritance).
 -   You need controlled polymorphism (non-public inheritance).
     Public inheritance should always model "is-a" as per the Liskov Substitution Principle (LSP).
     Non-public inheritance can express a restricted form of "is-a", even though most people identify "is-a" with public inheritance alone.
-Given "class Derived : private Base", from the point of view of outside code, a Derived object "is-not-a" Base, and so of course can't be used polymorphically as a Base because of the access restrictions imposed by private inheritance.
+Given `class Derived : private Base`, from the point of view of outside code, a Derived object "is-not-a" Base, and so of course can't be used polymorphically as a Base because of the access restrictions imposed by private inheritance.
     However, inside Derived's own member functions and friends only, a Derived object can indeed be used polymorphically as a Base (you can supply a pointer or reference to a Derived object where a Base object is expected), because members and friends have the necessary access.
     If instead of private inheritance you use protected inheritance, then the "is-a" relationship is additionally visible to further-derived classes, which means subclasses can also make use of the polymorphism.

 When overriding a virtual base class function: [Sutter05](#Sutter05) §38